Will engineers be replaced by robots? A resounding yes! Your level of creativity, however, determines when this robot takeover happens.

 |Third party design reviewer||1||7|

-- Hand drafters: decades ago, engineers drew everything by hand.
-Today, advanced CAD software allows 1 engineer to do the work of 10 engineers.
+- Hand drafters: Engineers once drew everything by hand.
+Today, advanced CAD software allows one engineer to accomplish what ten could before.

 Does technology always need human oversight?

-So, why can’t we apply this underlying evolution in technology to the future?
-Very simple, recency bias!
+So, why not apply this same logic to the tech-powered future?
+The answer: recency bias!

 Recency bias with the future of technology

-- Inability to draw complex geometric shapes with dimensions
+- Difficulty in drawing complex geometric shapes with dimensions

-- The difficulty of using different units in a single worksheet
+- Problems using different units in a single worksheet

 When will engineers start losing their jobs to robots?

-I know this firsthand, as I’ve worked with some of these maestro product engineers.
-They’ve helped me greatly with product placements in my designs.
-They reviewed my designs and pointed out potential problems and improvements.
+I’ve seen this magic in action, having worked with some of these brainiac product engineers.
+They’ve been a massive help with product placements in my designs.
+They’ve gone through my work, pinpointed potential issues, and suggested improvements.

 “Will engineers be replaced by robots?” wrap up